 Salicylic - Is a BHA (beta hydroxy acid) that is oil soluble, therefore working best on oily skin types and those prone to clogged pores and acne.
 This great exfoliant also has antibacterial properties and helps to reduce inflammation and oil production.
 Suitable for most skin types, except those who are pregnant, nursing or allergic to aspirin.

 TCA Peels - Trichloroacetic acid peels are considered as deeper peels, although there are variations from light to deep.
 They are designed to target medium depth in the skin and should always be administered by a trained and licensed esthetician, nurse or physician (in the case of very deep).
 TCA peels work great on stubborn discoloration, sun damage, and deeper wrinkles.
 Prepping skin for these types of peels is a must in order to enhance the outcome and minimize the potential for complications.
-Your provider can help design a home care regimen that may include products like Obagi NuDerm System or PCA Pigment Gel.
+Your provider can help design a home care regimen that may include products like Obagi NuDerm System.

 Jessner Peels - Combine a balanced blend of resorcinol, lactic and salicylic acids and have light and deeper concentrations.
 These peels are wonderful multi-taskers with their peel blends; however, they also have the potential for complications.
 Again, proper pre-peel prep and post-care are important to prevent complications.
 Patients should be prepared to experience peeling for three to seven days.